 Finally, on Tuesday, the government announced it was introducing new laws to ban foreigners from donating to Australian political campaigns, and to stop foreign powers from interfering in the country’s policies.

--- is a direct response to revelations that a senior Labor senator has had untoward dealings with a Chinese businessman who has donated to Australian political parties.
+The move – long overdue in the eye of most political scientists – is a direct response to revelations that a senior Labor senator has had untoward dealings with a Chinese businessman who has donated to Australian political parties.

 Prime Minister Malcolm Turnbull has used powerful rhetoric to announce the laws, describing them as being designed to protect Australia’s “way of life.”